 Finance – Field of study catalogue MU

-Students in this study programme are prepared to work in various functions in monetary systems, corporate finance, and financial accounting.
-The organization of the study programme enables the students to gain knowledge of monetary systems, banking, insurance systems, corporate finance, accounting, financial markets, and international finance.
+Students in this field are prepared to work in various functions in monetary systems, corporate finance, and financial accounting.
+The organization of the field enables the students to gain knowledge of monetary systems, banking, insurance systems, corporate finance, accounting, financial markets, and international finance.
 A mastery of financial and monetary problems is stressed.
-Optional subjects make it possible for students to deepen their knowledge in the areas of banking, bank management, bank accounting, financial analysis and planning, contractual relations in financial affairs, corporate financial accounting, and the insurance market.
+Optional subjects enable students to deepen their knowledge of banking, bank management, bank accounting, financial analysis and planning, contractual relations in financial affairs, corporate financial accounting, and the insurance market.

 After successfully completing his/her studies the graduate is able to:

-Graduates will be able to work in expert functions in various departments in financial institutions, especially in banks, insurance companies, and foundations, and also in the financial and accounting departments of companies and other organizations.
-They can also work in higher management positions in the financial departments of banks, insurance institutions, and as financial and capital markets analysts.
+Graduates will be able to work as experts in various departments in financial institutions, especially in banks, insurance companies, and foundations, and in financial and accounting departments of companies and other organizations.
+They can work in higher management positions in the financial departments of banks, insurance institutions, and as financial and capital markets analysts, tax consultants, etc.

 The final state examination in the Finance study programme is oral and has three parts: